Chambered nautilus

 The eyes of the chambered nautilus, like those of all Nautilus species, are more primitive than those of most other cephalopods; the eye has no lens and thus is comparable to a pinhole camera.
-The species has about 90 cirri (referred to as "tentacles", see Nautilus) that do not have suckers, differing significantly from the limbs of coleoids.
+The species has about 90 cirri (referred to as "tentacles"; see Nautilus) that do not have suckers, differing significantly from the limbs of coleoids.
 Chambered nautiluses, again like all members of the genus, have a pair of rhinophores located near each eye which detect chemicals, and use olfaction and chemotaxis to find their food.

 The oldest fossils of the species are known from Early Pleistocene sediments deposited off the coast of Luzon in the Philippines.

 Although once thought to be a living fossil, the chambered nautilus is now considered taxonomically very different from ancient ammonites, and the recent fossil record surrounding the species shows more genetic diversity among nautiluses now than has been found since the extinction of the dinosaurs.
-Indeed, the taxon of the chambered nautilus, Nautilus pompilius is actually a grouping of tens of different species of nautilus under one name.
+Indeed, the taxon of the chambered nautilus, Nautilus pompilius, is actually a grouping of tens of different species of nautilus under one name.

 All nautilus species are threatened due to overfishing for their shell, which primarily is used for jewelry and other ornamental artifacts.
 In 2016, they were moved to CITES Appendix II, which restricts international trade, and later the chambered nautilus was recognized as a threatened species under the Endangered Species Act.

 Life cycle

 Because of their oceanic habitat, studies of their life cycle have primarily been based on captive animals and their eggs have never been seen in the wild.
 Although nautilus have been kept at public aquariums since the 1950s, the chambered nautilus was first bred in captivity at the Waikiki Aquarium in 1995 (a couple of other nautilus species had been bred earlier) and captive breeding remains a rare event even today.
 Unlike most cephalopods, the nautilus lacks a larval stage.
 The eggs are laid in crevices or between corals by the female.
-The nautilus shell of the young develop inside their eggs and breach the top of the egg before the nautilus fully emerges.
+The nautilus shell of the young develops inside the egg and breaches the top of the egg before the nautilus fully emerges.
 Depending on water temperature, the eggs hatch after between 9 and 15 months.
-In 2017, it was bred at Monterey Bay Aquarium, which managed — possibly for the first time ever — to film the young emerging from the egg.
+In 2017, it was bred at Monterey Bay Aquarium, which managed to film the young emerging from the egg.
 Like other nautilus but unlike most other cephalopods, chambered nautilus are relatively long-lived and only reach maturity when about 5 years old.